Watching, Sharing, and Editing Your Home Movies

 New ways to share and enjoy your videos

-With recent technology advances, it's become easier than ever to copy and share footage for all to see.
+As video sharing technology advances, it's become easier than ever to copy and share footage for all to see.
 Here are a few new ways to share your home movies:

 - Post your videos on a website.
 Video-sharing sites like YouTube™ and video blogs make it easy to post footage that your friends and family can view.
-Post clips of baby's first steps, your child's birthday, or that crazy family reunion you went to last year.
-You can use special software to compress your recordings for posting on these sites, or invest in a web-friendly cam that produces videos that are easy to upload to sites or e-mail directly to family.

-Copying and archiving your footage for yourself and others
+Sharing and archiving your footage

 Editing footage on your computer